From 1999 to 2017, the EXD Biennale by experimentadesign marked an era.

-It was an edition aiming towards the subjects debated on the last editions, that were always purposely prospective, being able to anticipate questions that came to be crucial in the years following each Biennale.
 The subjects were really important for the identity of EXD, but they mainly contributed to emphasize fundamental questions for the construction of a better society, bringing it forward to public discussion and its interpretation under design’s spotlight.
 We decided to explore this dimension because times ask for this kind of reflection.
 One of the things we’re losing with the excess of speed in everything that happens nowadays is precisely this ability to reflect critically, slowly, and profoundly about what we do and the impact we have.

 Now that Biennale is over, what changes do you foresee for experimentadesign?

 experimentadesign as association will continue doing what it always did.
 It’s still a unit for the building of knowledge and reality and a springboard for design, architecture, and project culture content.
 To replace Biennale there will be new projects and new lines of work that will accentuate our mission.

 The 21st century is a time with an enormous amount of challenges and opportunities, and we will continue to be present and active in its construction through what we know it’s the most important thing for culture.